Privacy

 Who else sees your data?

-A small, named list of services Workshop pays to run the product.
-They process your data on Workshop’s instructions and they don’t use it for their own purposes.
+A small, named list of services duetpad pays to run the product.
+They process your data on duetpad’s instructions and they don’t use it for their own purposes.

 • Supabase hosts the database where your projects live and handles the sign-in machinery.
 Data sits in EU regions (Frankfurt and Paris).